Home » Type » Soups + Stews » CURRY LENTIL SOUP WITH POTATOES & GREENS

 • Tomatoes.
 Use canned for convenience or fresh if roma tomatoes are in season.

 • Tomato Paste.
-For even more curry flavor, sub the tomato paste with red curry paste.
+For even more curry flavor, substitute the tomato paste with red curry paste.

-• Greens: Use whatever greens you like – spinach, rainbow chard, beet greens or kale.
-I used a packaged baby kale & spinach mix this time around, but I’ve used julienned full grown kale before with great results.
+• Greens: Use whatever greens you like—spinach, rainbow chard, beet greens, or kale.
+This time around, I used a packaged baby kale and spinach mix, but I’ve also used julienned full-grown kale with great results.

-• Spices & Herbs: The spice blend is curry and cumin with a couple of bay leaves.
+• Spices & Herbs: The spice blend is a mix of curry, cumin, and a couple of bay leaves.
 If you like a little heat, add a pinch of red pepper flakes.
 For serving, cilantro adds a nice finishing touch and added flavor.

 top down view of a white pot with ingredients added to make hearty curry lentil soup with potatoes and spinach.

-This curry lentil soup can be made on the stovetop, in a slow-cooker or Instant Pot with just a few simple adjustments.
+With just a few simple adjustments, curry lentil soup can be made on the stovetop, in a slow cooker, or in an Instant Pot.

 The stovetop and Instant Pot both take about the same amount of time, about 40 min.
 The slow cooker will take the longest, letting you set it and go about your day.